 - Screws and drill

-How to Make a DIY Driftwood Wreath
+How Do You Make a Driftwood Wreath?

 I positioned some driftwood pieces to form the “bottom”.
-Once I was happy with the layout, I added a few more pieces on top and hubby air nailed them into place.
+Once I was happy with the layout, I arranged a second layer.
+The I air nailed the top layer to the bottom layer, securing each piece of driftwood two or three places, using a combination or 1″ and 1.5″ air nails as needed.
 In the beginning, it was helpful to have two sets of hands so I placed the pieces and hubby nailed them.
-But once the wreath was 50% done, I took over and continued placing and air nailing the driftwood.
+But once the wreath was 50% done, I took over and continued placing and air nailing.
 I just worked around and around, adding each piece one at a time, and checking every now and then to make sure it stayed round.
-It was surprisingly easy!
+It was surprisingly easy – it only took me about an hour to assemble this driftwood wreath!
+You can see the air nails, but it’s really subtle and lost against the busy-ness of the weathered driftwood pieces.

-It only took an hour or so to assemble my DIY driftwood wreath and I love how it turned out but I wanted to make it even more unique and personalized.
+The end result is really sturdy!
+To hang the driftwood wreath, we added some knots to a pretty piece of cord (for aesthetics) and tied it to the top, with a hidden loop at the back.
+Although I loved the finished driftwood wreath, I wanted to make it a bit more special.
 I had some leftover Lexan (like plexi-glass) from the cold frame garden beds we built (we also used it for winterizing the coop in Canada), so I cut a small rectangle out using the jigsaw.
+Then I added a fun little message using my Cricut.

 Designing & Making My Welcome Sign with Cricut Joy

-I created my sign in Design Space (which is available for desktop or mobile), using a Cricut font (called “Cricut Craft Room Basics”).
-I also found a pretty anchor within a circle, so I used it to replace the “O”.
+Here’s how I made the welcome sign for my driftwood wreath, using my Cricut Joy.
+I created my sign in Design Space (which is available for desktop or mobile), using a Cricut font called “Cricut Craft Room Basics”.
+I also found a pretty anchor within a circle, so I used it to replace the letter “O”.
 You can find and use my exact design here.
 But making your own is super simple!
 I just clicked the “Text” button, on the left side of the screen, typed in “WELCOME,” leaving 4 spaces for the new “O”.
 Then I added text again and typed in “to the lake”.
 I looked through images in Design Space and searched “anchor,” but filtered through Art Type for “cut only”.
 I found my perfect anchor design and then clicked it and clicked the “Insert Images” button.
 I positioned it where the “O” should be and centered the bottom text.
 I drew a box around the design to “group” it (then clicked “group” – top right hand), so I could move everything around as one design, not three elements, and then finally, clicked “attach: (bottom right) to make sure the design printed as one whole design and not individual pieces.
 I clicked “make it” and fed the vinyl into the Cricut Joy.
 Everything is laid out so perfectly in Design Space, it’s really easy to create something and set it printing.
-All of the set up and design process took less than 10 minutes, and then the Cricut Joy did the work and cut out my design.
-I didn’t realize this at first, but you don’t even need a mat with the Smart Vinyl – you can feed it directly into the Cricut Joy!

 When the design was printed, I peeled off the excess vinyl: